reactjs/react.dev/src/content/blog/2023/03/22/react-labs-what-we-have-been-working-on-march-2023.md

 [Suspense](/reference/react/Suspense) lets you specify what to display on the screen while the data or code for your Components is still being loaded.
 This lets your users progressively see more content while the page is loading as well as during the router navigations that load more data and code.
 However, from the user's perspective, data loading and rendering do not tell the whole story when considering whether new content is ready.
 By default, browsers load stylesheets, fonts, and images independently, which can lead to UI jumps and consecutive layout shifts.

 We're working to fully integrate Suspense with the loading lifecycle of stylesheets, fonts, and images, so that React takes them into account to determine whether the content is ready to be displayed.
-Without any change to the way you author your React components, updates will behave in a more coherent and pleasing manner.
-As an optimization, we will also provide a manual way to preload assets like fonts directly from components.
+Without any change to the way you author your React Components, updates will behave in a more coherent and pleasing manner.
+As an optimization, we will also provide a manual way to preload assets like fonts directly from Components.

 We are currently implementing these features and will have more to share soon.